mattyoung101/tamara/papers/slides/sandia_presentation.typ

 = Conclusion
 == Summary
-- Automated triple modular redundancy EDA flow for Yosys
+- TaMaRa: Automated triple modular redundancy EDA flow for Yosys
+- Fully integrated into Yosys suite
-- Takes any circuit, helps to prevent it from experiencing SEUs
+- Takes any circuit, helps to prevent it from experiencing SEUs by adding TMR
+- Netlist-driven algorithm based on Johnson's work @Johnson2010
-- Click a button and have any circuit run in space/in high reliability environments!
+- *Key goal:* "Click a button" and have any circuit run in space/in high reliability environments!

+== References
 #slide[
 #set text(size: 10pt)
 #bibliography("slides.bib", style: "institute-of-electrical-and-electronics-engineers", title: none)
 ]

-== Thank you!
+// == Thank you!
-*Any questions?*
+// *Any questions?*

+#focus-slide[Thank you!
+Any questions?]